anthonydugois/polynom/README.md

 # SVG Path Builder

-Build an SVG path quickly using a GUI.
+Build SVG paths easily using an intuitive interface.
 The demo is available at http://anthonydugois.com/svg-path-builder.

 ## Start the dev server